sukhhdipsingh/LithoTwinAPI/README.md

 | Real-time | Server-Sent Events |
 | Testing | xUnit (32 tests: FSM transition rules, fault propagation chains, service behavior) |
 | API docs | Swagger / OpenAPI |
 ---

-## Design Philosophy

-- **Explicit constraints over feature breadth.** The system has 5 states and 22 invariants, not 50 endpoints.
-Constraints are the feature.
-- **Deterministic behavior over randomness.** Every telemetry value traces back to a cause.
-Random noise exists only where it models a real physical phenomenon (sensor jitter, thermal fluctuation).
-- **Domain modeling as a reasoning tool.** The FSM isn't decorative — it prevents invalid states at compile-time-equivalent strength.
-A machine cannot silently skip maintenance.
-- **Systems should communicate their rules.** Rules live in `MachineStateMachine`, not scattered across controllers.
-A reviewer opening one file sees the complete lifecycle.

-See [docs/design-decisions.md](docs/design-decisions.md) for 8 architectural decisions with reasoning and trade-offs.

----

 ## Intentional Simplifications